 The majority of our reserves are composed of heavy crude oil in shallow, long-lived reservoirs.
 Approximately two-thirds of our proved reserves and approximately 90% of the PV-10 value of our proved reserves are derived from our assets in California.
-We also operate in the Uinta basin in Utah, a stacked, multi-bench, light-oil-prone play with significant undeveloped resources and in the Piceance basin in Colorado, a prolific natural gas play with low geologic risk.
-On November 30, 2018, we sold our non-core oil and gas properties and related assets located in the East Texas Basin.
+We also operate in the Uinta basin in Utah, a stacked, multi-bench, light-oil-prone play with significant undeveloped resources and in the East Texas basin, an extensive over-pressured natural gas cell, as well as in the Piceance basin in Colorado, a prolific natural gas play with low geologic risk.
+On October 17, 2018, we signed an agreement to sell our non-core oil and gas properties and related assets located in the East Texas Basin.
+We anticipate closing this sale in the fourth quarter of 2018.

 Using SEC Pricing as of December 31, 2017, the standardized measure of discounted future net cash flows of our proved reserves and the PV-10 of our proved reserves were approximately \$1.0 billion and \$1.1 billion, respectively.
 Using Strip Pricing as of May 31, 2018, the PV-10 of our proved reserves was approximately \$1.9 billion.
 PV-10 is a financial measure that is not calculated in accordance with U.S. generally accepted accounting principles ("GAAP").

 For a definition of PV-10 and a reconciliation to the standardized measure of discounted future net cash flows, please see "-Summary Reserves and Operating Data-PV-10."